matigous/workshop/README.md

 # workshop
-Express crud api
+Express crud api.
-A beta api for a client request
+A beta api for a client request.